-Tyler Perry is woefully miscast as James Patterson’s star detective in Rob Cohen’s mean-spirited Alex Cross, featuring a wildly possessed performance by Matthew Fox as a subhuman killer whose “true calling” is pain – a bounty of which he inflicts in this movie.
+Tyler Perry is woefully miscast as James Patterson’s star detective in Rob Cohen’s mean-spirited Alex Cross, featuring a wildly possessed performance by Matthew Fox as a subhuman killer whose “true calling” is pain—a bounty which he inflicts upon viewers of this movie.

 Perry, an unlikely action star out of his comedy comfort zone is simply not believable in this role.
 As a detective tracking a killer his performance doesn’t work; as a family man under duress he fares slightly better.
 In attempting to stretch he chose the wrong character, while Fox, on the other hand, walks away with (what little there is of) the picture.

 Stepping into the shoes of the same character nicely filled by Morgan Freeman in 1997’s Kiss the Girls and 2001’s Along Came a Spider (both B-movies like this one) the much younger Perry lacks Freeman’s gravitas.
 Not that the role is much to write home about, a brilliant Detroit forensics expert (he hasn’t graduated yet to the FBI heights) who when not tracking killers plays husband to a pregnant wife (Carmen Ejogo), son to a feisty mother (Cicely Tyson, making castles in the air out of nothing) and father to a sensitive daughter.